-- Your family’s health comes first.
 Never sacrifice quality and healthy food to save a few bucks.
-It’s easy enough to just grab a few tins from the canned goods aisle, or opt to get microwave meals for that quick lunch or dinner.
-It’s convenient indeed, but the downside of is those foods have a ton of preservatives that are not good for your family’s health.
-Many processed and canned food contain plenty of salt, sugar and other things that should be taken in small amounts — if not at all.
+It’s easy enough to grab a few tins from the canned goods aisle, or opt to get microwave meals for quick meals.
+It’s convenient indeed, but the downside: a ton of preservatives that aren’t good for your family’s health.
+Many processed, as well as canned foods, contain too much salt, and sugar.

-Many people don’t really like to cook because they believe that it’s expensive and takes a lot of effort.
+Many people don’t like to cook because they believe it’s expensive, and takes a lot of effort.
 It’s definitely more convenient to call a restaurant to deliver food.
 However, if you total the amount of money you spend every time you order out, you’re actually spending more money.
-You don’t need special training in order to cook simple recipes, and you don’t need expensive ingredients either.
+You don’t need special training in order to cook simple recipes.
+There’s also no need for expensive ingredients.
 Some of the ingredients you buy are good for more than one use.
-Salt, olive oil, vinegar, soy sauce, dried herbs, as well as other spices and condiments can be used in a variety of dishes.
-They can also be stored for months at a time, so you only need to buy them once in a while.
+You can use salt, olive oil, vinegar, soy sauce, dried herbs, as well as other spices and condiments in a variety of dishes.
+Since they can be stored for months at a time, you only need to buy them once in a while.

-- Use coupons only for the things you’ll really use.
+- use coupons only for the things you’ll really use

-A misconception people have with frugal meals is that it’s bland and boring.
-I attribute it mostly to the fact that people think that seasoning and flavorful ingredients cost more than regular ones.
-One the contrary, simple and readily available seasonings are affordable.
+A misconception people have with frugal meals: they’re bland and boring.
+I attribute it mostly to the fact that people think seasonings, and flavorful ingredients, cost more than regular ones.
+On the contrary, simple and readily available seasonings are affordable.

 These days, more and more people are creating backyard gardens and selling their extra produce to their neighbors.
 There’s bound to be several farmers — and certainly organic ones — within a hundred miles of your home.
 While some may cost a little more than the ones you get in groceries, the guarantee that they are really fresh is high.

 In addition, you can plan your meals for the next week and make a list of the things you need.
 This way, when you visit the grocery, you’ll be able to cut down on aimlessly browsing the aisles and get out of the grocery as fast as you can.
 Make your food planning a family affair.
 Ask them for suggestions on what you can cook at a small budget.
 Everyone will appreciate the food even more when they know they helped make it in some way.